 Leadership Overview

-UW Medicine has 10 executives leading key functions including strategy, information technology, operations, and medical affairs.
+UW Medicine has 10 executives leading key functions including strategic oversight, clinical operations, research administration, and information technology.

 Leadership Roles at UW Medicine